Off-target genome editing: Base mismatch tolerance

-It is important to note that DNA methylation of CpG sites reduces efficiency of binding of Cas9 and other factors in cells.
+DNA methylation of CpG sites reduces efficiency of binding of Cas9 and other factors in cells.
 Therefore, there is an epigenetic link which will be explored more for the future of epigenome editing.

 Graphical explanation of DNA and RNA bulge.

 Variations within the PAM sequence can also affect sgRNA activity, in turn affecting the sgRNA itself.
 In commonly used Cas9 systems, the PAM motif is 5' NGG 3', where N represents any of the four DNA nucleotides.
 The requirement of the PAM sequence can cause specificity problems as some regions will have an available target sequence to make a desired genetic modification.
 A report stated that 99.96% of sites previously assumed to be unique Cas9 targets in human exons may have potential off target effects containing NAG or NGG PAM and a single base mismatch in the seed sequence.

 Bulge mismatch

 Both off target sites with missing bases (or deletions) and off target sites with extra bases (or insertions) called RNA bulge and DNA bulge respectively, have effects in Cas9 specificity and cleavage activity.
 Lin et al. mimicked these bulges by adding and deleting bases from the sgRNA sequence such that a base deletion in the sgRNA would yield an RNA bulge and a base insertion would yield a DNA bulge.
 By studying the mutation rates via NHEJ, they came to the following results: